© Missing - We are looking for Denise

 PRESS RELEASE - September 1, 2004 – September 1, 2012 - Eight long years since Denise's disappearance

-They carry out what I call the "justice of the magistrates," but often this type of work does not satisfy the victims: for example, too many and continuous changes have certainly not benefited the proceedings.
-The trial for the kidnapping of my daughter Denise has an urgent need for particular attention, especially regarding the historical memory of the judicial and investigative records, given the amount of related information.
-Yet, as soon as the magistrates became familiar with the 350,000 documents and had begun to untangle the complicated web created by the technical consultant of the Prosecutor's Office, Dr. (now lawyer) Genchi, a transfer would occur.
+They carry out what I call the "justice of the magistrates," but often this kind of work does not satisfy those who have been wronged: as an example, too many and continuous changes have certainly not benefited the proceedings.
+The trial for the kidnapping of my daughter Denise has a pressing need for particular attention, especially regarding the historical memory of the judicial and investigative records, given the amount of related information.
+Yet, as soon as the magistrates became familiar with the 350,000 records and had begun to untangle the complicated mess created by the technical consultant of the Prosecutor's Office, Dr. (now lawyer) Genchi, a transfer would occur.
 The continuous transfers (sometimes even requested by the magistrates themselves) definitively undermined the possibility of getting to the bottom of the situation.
-The most recent departure, in chronological order, was that of Dr. Brandini, who moved to the nearby Prosecutor's Office of Termini Imerese.
+The most recent departure, in chronological order, was that of Dr. Brandini, who moved to the nearby Prosecutor's Office of Termini Imerese.Well, to this day I have no further news about the investigation reopened in 2010.
+Through my lawyer, in recent months we have filed with the Prosecutor's Office a request for information about the outcome of the investigation and the decisions the Prosecutor's Office has made.

 We have asked to officially know whether the investigation is continuing or whether it is necessary to proceed with a request for indictment or with a request for dismissal regarding the case involving the mother of the current defendant Jessica Pulizzi, that is, Anna Corona.

-I wonder if it is normal or right that magistrates can leave such laborious and complex investigations (as well as costly for the state) to be managed in a fragmented way by several people, all without the supervisory bodies of the judiciary or the ministry intervening to carry out the necessary checks…
+I wonder if it is normal or right that magistrates can leave such laborious and complex investigations (as well as costly for the state) to be managed in a fragmented way by several people, and all this without the supervisory bodies of the judiciary or the ministry intervening to carry out the necessary checks…

 I wonder if, after a judicial ordeal like the one I am going through, someone will compensate me for the mistakes made and those that continue to be made.
-Justice without continuity is, in fact, legalized injustice.
+Justice without continuity is in fact legalized injustice.
 If doctors make mistakes, they must answer for their errors, just like all other social categories.
 However, I ask myself: and if the mistake is made by a magistrate, will the latter pay for their mistakes in our country?

 Not to mention that, as far as I know, no one has investigated the serious statements that Genchi made about a Police Officer who was then head of the Mazara del Vallo Police Station and about the closeness between the latter's wife and Anna Corona, the mother of the accused...

-It's all scandalous: both the Prosecutors who transfer and the Police officers who can tamper with the investigations.
+It's all scandalous: both the Prosecutors who transfer and the Police Officers who can tamper with the investigations.

 I urged the Italian institutions to take responsibility for Denise's case, as well as for all missing children.
 Appeals to the Church to issue a statement in support of a little girl were useless.
 Equally useless was the appeal to the former President of the Republic to officially recognize Denise as "the daughter of all Italians."
 It was a strong message of national solidarity, to be expressed in favor of all missing children, for whom the head of state should be the first moral support.

-Some may say that I was received at the Quirinale, but others know that I had to chain myself up to get a little attention... so I wouldn't say I found the door wide open.
-Our politicians have other things on their minds, and when they are directly involved in the problems of ordinary people, they are definitely annoyed and try to dismiss the situation as quickly as possible and at the lowest possible "cost" (I'm not referring at all to the financial help that has never been seen, but to the personal and moral support).
+Some may say that I was received at the Quirinale, but others know that I had to chain myself up to get a bit of attention... so I wouldn't say I found the door wide open.
+Our politicians have other concerns, and when they are directly involved in the problems of ordinary people, they are clearly annoyed and try to resolve the situation as quickly as possible and at the lowest possible "cost" (I am not referring at all to the financial help that has never been seen, but to the personal and moral support).I fought for the approval of a legal amendment to severely punish those responsible for the abduction of minors.
+Thanks to the involvement of some wise politicians, the legislation has made a small step forward: but how much effort it took to move in the right direction, how much struggle for a result whose usefulness was obvious to everyone!

 Piera Maggio